jfallis/bees-in-the-trap/README.md

 ## Getting Started

-Play Bees In The Trap with Locally or through Docker
+Play Bees In The Trap locally or through Docker.

 ---